Nick Hanauer: Civic activism

-Hanauer is co-founder of the True Patriot Network, a progressive think tank built upon the arguments he and Eric Liu presented in their 2007 book espousing patriotic progressivism, The True Patriot.
 Hanauer and his wife Leslie co-manage the Nick and Leslie Hanauer Foundation "which focuses on public education and the environment, and additionally supports a variety of progressive causes locally and nationally."
 Their foundation has supported the Seattle Art Museum, Seattle Center Fund, Progress Alliance of Washington (whose vision is a "Washington State that is a healthy place to live with shared economic success and security, and a democracy that works for its people"), and Woodland Park Zoo.
 The couple has also supported the Seattle chapter of the United Way.

 Hanauer is active in the Seattle community and Washington's public education system.
 He co-founded the League of Education Voters (LEV), a non-partisan political organization dedicated to improving the quality of public education in Washington.
 He also serves on the boards of Cascade Land Conservancy and The University of Washington Foundation.
-Hanauer appeared in the Robert Reich documentary Inequality for All.

 In the wake of the Sandy Hook Elementary School shooting, Hanauer co-founded the Washington Alliance for Gun Responsibility, whose mission is to "put forward and support commonsense solutions to reduce gun violence."
 The organization has been the primary backer for several ballot Initiatives in Washington State: Initiative 594, which expanded state background check laws to all gun purchases; initiative 1491, which would authorize state courts to issue extreme risk protection orders to remove an individual's access to firearms; and initiative 1639, which sought to implement restrictions on the purchase and ownership of firearms, including raising the minimum age to purchase a gun to 21, adding background checks, increasing waiting periods, and enacting storage requirements.